Heal (film): Synopsis

 David Hamilton describes his role as an organic chemist and the effects of a placebo.
 Bruce Lipton, Joe Dispenza, Deepak Chopra, Michael Beckwith, and Kelly Turner comment about the nature of prognosis.
 Elizabeth Craig is later seen explaining her reasons for seeking treatment in addition to chemotherapy.
 She eventually starts seeing Dianne Porchia, a spiritual psychologist, to help her get rid of her fear of death.
 Bruce Lipton, Joan Borysenko, Gregg Braden, and Darren Weissman discuss stem cells, genetics and the role of the environment on one's health.
 The film then refocuses on Eva Lee, who is in a therapy session with Patti Penn, a Reiki master and Emotional Freedom Technique practitioner.
 Several individuals discuss the supposed roles of past trauma and stress on physical ailments.
 This is followed by commentary on the pharmaceutical industry.

 Jeffrey Thompson is shown discussing the nature of the nervous system and how he uses sound waves to activate Eva Lee's parasympathetic nervous system.
 Noonan-Gores, Joan Borysenko, Marianne Williamson, Deepak Chopra, and Kelly Turner discuss the role of meditation in relieving stress and activating the parasympathetic nervous system.
 Gregg Bradden then asserts that prayer and thoughts of love work in combating illness by incorporating quantum entanglement and the Big Bang.

-The film concludes that Elizabeth Craig became cancer-free and provides commentary about societal conventions about western medicine.
+The film concludes with Elizabeth Craig becoming cancer-free and provides commentary about societal conventions about western medicine.